 The study by Dr Riccardo Polosa also found that among those who dual used E-cigarettes and cigarettes there was a sharp decrease in cigarette use over the 3 years.
 Over 40% of these heavy smokers were, with the help of e-cigarettes, able to finally give up smoking.

 Though this study was on a small amount of people and larger studies will need to be done to make sure, the fact that this study was conducted over 3 years shows real promise for smokers with COPD.

 Not only were the smokers in this study able to improve their COPD symptoms but they were able to keep getting the nicotine they needed.
-And even better, E-cigarettes were able to get many of them off cigarettes finally.
-And if a group which has been scientifically shown to have very low rates of quitting were able to finally put down the cigarettes with the help of E-cigarettes, then that might give hope to others too.
+And even better, E-cigarettes were able to get many of them off cigarettes altogether!
+If a group which has been scientifically shown to have very low rates of quitting were able to finally put down the cigarettes with the help of E-cigarettes, then that might give hope to others too!

-If you want to give E-cigarettes a try and see if you too can make the switch to a 95% less harmful alternative to cigarettes, then try our starter kit!
-To have a look at our full range of flavours and styles just click here - https://smoko.com/pages/electronic-cigarette-starter-kit
+If you want to give E-cigarettes a try and see if you too can make the switch to a 95% less harmful alternative to cigarettes, then check out the SMOKO E-Cigarette starter kit range!